micro-ROS/rmw_microxrcedds/rmw_microxrcedds_c/QUALITY.md

 ### Linters and Static Analysis [4.v]

 **rmw_microxrcedds_c** [code style](https://github.com/eProsima/cpp-style) is enforced using [*uncrustify*](https://github.com/uncrustify/uncrustify).
-Among the CI tests there are tests that ensures that every pull request is compliant with the code style.
+Among the CI tests, there are tests that ensure that every pull request is compliant with the code style.
 The latest CI results can be seen [here](https://github.com/micro-ROS/rmw-microxrcedds/actions/workflows/ci.yml).

-**rmw_microxrcedds_c** uses and passes all the standard linters and static analysis tools for a C++ package as described in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters).
+**rmw_microxrcedds_c** uses and passes all the standard linters and static analysis tools for a C99 package as described in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters).

 Results of the latest linter tests can be found [here](https://github.com/micro-ROS/rmw-microxrcedds/actions/workflows/ci.yml?query=branch%3Afoxy).